You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Keytruda?

-Keytruda, also known as pembrolizumab, is a medication used to treat various types of cancer, including melanoma, lung cancer, and head and neck cancer.
-It is a type of immunotherapy, which works by stimulating the body's immune system to attack cancer cells.
+Keytruda, also known as pembrolizumab, is a medication used to treat various types of cancer, including melanoma, lung cancer, and breast cancer.
+It is a type of immunotherapy, which works by boosting the body's natural defenses to fight cancer cells.

 How Does Keytruda Work?

-Keytruda is a programmed death receptor-1 (PD-1) inhibitor, which means it blocks the action of PD-1, a protein on the surface of immune cells called T-cells.
-PD-1 is a "brake" that prevents T-cells from attacking cancer cells.
-By blocking PD-1, Keytruda allows T-cells to recognize and attack cancer cells, leading to their destruction.
+Keytruda is a programmed death receptor-1 (PD-1) inhibitor, which means it blocks the PD-1 protein on the surface of immune cells from binding to its ligands, PD-L1 and PD-L2.
+This allows the immune cells to recognize and attack cancer cells more effectively.

 How Does Keytruda Affect the Body?